Have you ever turned up at the beach without a leash or wax?

 Surfing watch

-A surf watch is a specialized made for surfers to track important information about their surf sessions, like wave size, wave count, and session length.
+A surf watch helps you track important information about your surfing sessions, like wave size, wave count, and session length.

 Some even include features like tide information, weather forecasts, and GPS tracking.

-While I wouldn’t consider a surf watch a ‘must have’, it can help you identify patterns in your surfing, track your progress, and make adjustments to your technique in the water.
+While I wouldn’t consider a surf watch a ‘must have’, it can help you identify patterns in your surfing, track your progress, and adjust your technique in the water.

 Solar power bank